tesycharging/sungrow/README.md

 ```
 set the variables
 ```
-'LOCAL_TOKEN_FILE to the file with the token json 'CLIENT_ID
+LOCAL_TOKEN_FILE #file with the token json for the Tesla account CLIENT_ID #client id of the Tesla API
-'LATITUDE #with your GPS coordinates of your PV 'LONGITUDE #with you GPS coordinates of your PV
+LATITUDE #with your GPS coordinates of your PV LONGITUDE #with you GPS coordinates of your PV
-'HOST #ip of you sungrow inverter in the local network
+HOST #ip of you sungrow inverter in the local network
 ```